firefly-iii/docs/new-docs/installation/cron.md

 # Cron jobs

-Firefly III supports a feature that requires you to run a cron job: recurring transactions.
+Firefly III supports several feature that requires you to run a cron job:

+1. [Recurring transactions](https://docs.firefly-iii.org/advanced-concepts/recurring).
+Firefly III can automatically create transactions for you.
   If Firefly III is to actually create these recurring transactions for you, someone or something must check every single day if a new transaction is due to be created.

-Now, if you had to do that all by yourself it would kind of defeat the point, right?
-So you set up something called a "cron job".
+2. [Automatic budgeting](https://docs.firefly-iii.org/concepts/budgets).
+Firefly III can automatically set your budgets for you.
+3. [Telemetry](https://docs.firefly-iii.org/support/telemetry).
+When enabled (telemetry is **opt-in**), Firefly III will submit its telemetry data.

 ## Cron job that calls a command